 - Palmityl Alcohol

-The environmental damage caused by palm oil production as well as socio-political conflict.
-By limiting your consumption to only sustainable palm oil, you could help protect the environment, reducing climate change and save endangered species.
+By limiting your consumption to only sustainable palm oil, you could help protect the environment, limit climate change and save endangered species.
 Eventually, this will also reflect on the health of the human population.

 However, according to IUCN’s recent report, boycotting palm oil all together would most likely increase the demand for other oil crops, which will result in even more deforestation and biodiversity loss.